colejarczyk/doc/api/customer_points_transfers.rst

 These endpoints will allow you to see Customer Points transfers list.

-List of all logged in customer points transfer
+List of all logged-in customer points transfer
 ----------------------------------------------

-To retrieve list of points transfer by a specific customer use ``/api/customer/points/transfer`` endpoint with the ``GET`` method.
+To retrieve a list of points transfer by a specific customer, use ``/api/customer/points/transfer`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^